-- Activate it in the element's properties Use alias.
-To do this, ALC must be licensed and the Color from ALC property active. - ► Click on the ... button in the Alias property - ► The dialog to select the element opens.
+- Activate, in the Automatic Line Coloring properties group for the element, the Use alias.
+Note: To do this, the ALC module must be licensed and the Color from ALC property must be activated. - ► Click on the ... button in the Alias property

+► The dialog to select the element opens.